dresswithpockets/dresswithpockets.github.io/_posts/2025-10-08-scoring-system.md

 \end{equation*}
 $$

-Now we can rephrase the quadratic interms of $N$, and arrange it as our desired inequality:
+Now we can rephrase the quadratic interms of $N$:

 $$